Jackson-Dana/Jackson-Dana/README.md

-# Hi there 👋, I'm Jackson, data scientist
+# Hi There 👋, I'm Jackson, Data Scientist

 Biology major turned Data Scientist with a passion for leveraging data-driven solutions in the field of AI.
 Experienced in machine learning, data analysis, and problem-solving, with a track record of driving successful projects.
 Continually learning and evolving to stay at the forefront of technological advancements.